 Instructions

-- Add the eggs and salt to a bowl and use chopsticks to beat the egg using a side-to-side motion.
+- Break 3 large eggs into a medium bowl, and add 1 pinch salt.
+Use chopsticks to beat the egg using a side-to-side motion.
 Try to avoid whisking air into the mixture.

-- Strain the mixture through a tea strainer into a container with a spout.
+- Strain the mixture through a fine-mesh sieve into a container with a spout.

 - Heat a 10-inch non-stick frying pan over medium heat until moderately hot.